-Farahnaz Rezaei Makhouri and Jahan B. Ghasemi*
+Farahnaz Rezaei Makhouri and Jahan B. Ghasemi* Pages 358 - 373 ( 16 )

 Results: Using snapshots collected from the MD simulation trajectories, the cross-correlation and principal component analyses (PCA) were applied to shed light on the dynamic discrepancy among the ten studied systems and to discern TDP-43 subdomains that exhibit conformational plasticity in response to acetylation mimic and non-mimic mutations.
 Moreover, we also investigated the global network parameter, betweenness, to model communication pathways and identify a network of critical mediating nodes involved in long-range signaling.
 These nodes describe the functionally significant TDP-43 residues involved in TDP-43 regulation.

-Molecular dynamics simulations, TDP-43–RNA binding, cross-correlation, principal component analysis, dynamical Network Analysis, suboptimal paths
+Molecular dynamics simulations, TDP-43–RNA binding, cross-correlation, principal component analysis, dynamical network analysis, suboptimal paths.

-Chemistry Department, Faculty of Sciences, K.N.
-Toosi University of Technology, Tehran 1969764499, Chemistry Department, Faculty of Sciences, University of Tehran, Tehran 1417466191
+Department of Chemistry, Faculty of Sciences, K.N.
+Toosi University of Technology, Tehran 1969764499, Department of Chemistry, Faculty of Sciences, University of Tehran, Tehran 1417466191